filecoin-project/athena/README.md

 Inside `local_values.yaml` would be all environment specific configurations.

 **NOTE:** The above is highly implementation specific (e.g. using helm and Kubernetes).
 We are not suggesting these are *necessarily* the right technology choices, but this clean experience, with single line declarative setup and well separated environment variables will dramatically improve setup and adoption.

-Types of setup that we would need declarative setup for include:
-- Lotus
-- Gateways
-- File servers (e.g. NFS?)
-- ...
-- ...

 ## Lotus as First Effort